domainaware/parsedmarc/docs/index.rst

 .. note::

-    You must also run the above commands anytime you edit ``parsedmarc.service``.
+    You must also run the above commands whenever you edit ``parsedmarc.service``.

 API